-This time, I live on far-away city from my hometown - about 300 miles.
+This time, I live in the far-away city from my hometown – about 300 miles.

-I almost finished my bachelor degree on computer science.
+I almost finished my bachelor degree in computer science.

 My lecturer suggested me to get a job before I am done with my final assignment and graduated.